mdpopescu/public/README.md

 * Sudoku: a Sudoku solver based on Peter Norvig's article at http://norvig.com/sudoku.html

+* TaskSpikes: I need a long-running, cancelable task that might need to interact with the UI

 * TextGeneration: (for now) using Markov chains to generate plausibly-looking texts.

 * TransformyClone: library based on the idea from http://www.transformy.io/